21betmaster-byte/ai-candidate-evaluator/README.md

 ## Tech Stack & Why

-- **Python + FastAPI** — Fast to build, strong data validation with Pydantic, and well-suited for both API serving and background processing in one process.
+- **Python + FastAPI** — Fast to build, great documentation, and well-suited for both API serving and background processing in one process.
 - **PostgreSQL** — One managed database handles everything: application data, job queue, and settings.
 No Redis, no separate queue service.
 Retries survive restarts because jobs live in the database, not in memory.
 - **Claude Sonnet + Opus** — Two-model pipeline keeps costs low.
 Sonnet normalizes messy inputs cheaply; Opus only scores clean, structured data against the rubric.
 Prompt caching makes repeated evaluations cheaper after the first couple of candidates.
 - **PyMuPDF** — The fastest reliable way to extract text from resume PDFs in Python.
-- **Playwright** — Some portfolios are single-page apps that don't render without JavaScript.
-Playwright handles those when a simple HTTP fetch fails.
 - **Next.js 15 + Auth.js** — Server components fetch data and render in one round-trip.
 Auth.js gives us email/password login now with a clear upgrade path to SSO later.
 - **Tailwind CSS** — Utility-first styling that keeps the dashboard responsive without custom CSS breakpoints.
 - **Vitest + Playwright** — Fast unit tests plus cross-browser end-to-end tests with visual regression to catch UI regressions.

 ## Trade-offs

-- **Resume PDFs only.** Scanned/image-based PDFs and other file types aren't supported.
+- **Resume PDFs and docx only.** Scanned/image-based PDFs and other file types aren't supported.
 Non-PDF attachments get an email asking the candidate to resend.
 This keeps the parsing pipeline simple and reliable.
 - **Email/password auth, not SSO.** This is an internal tool with a small user base.
 The auth layer is designed to be swapped for a real identity provider when needed — a minimal change, not a rewrite.
 - **Single worker process.** The job queue supports parallel workers, but one is enough for this volume.
 Scaling up means adding processes, not changing architecture.
 - **No retroactive re-scoring.** When you update the rubric, only new candidates are evaluated against it.
 Old evaluations keep their original scores.
 This is intentional — changing the rules after the fact would undermine the audit trail.